Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README.md

      msalInstance.acquireTokenPopup(tokenRequest);
 ```

 In the code snippet above, the user will be prompted for consent once they authenticate and receive an **ID Token** and an **Access Token** with scope `User.Read`.
 Later, if they request an **Access Token** for `User.Read`, they will not be asked for consent again (in other words, they can acquire a token *silently*).
 On the other hand, the user did not consented to `Contacts.Read` at the authentication stage.
 As such, they will be asked for consent when requesting an **Access Token** for that scope.
 The token received will contain all the previously consented scopes, hence the term *incremental consent*.
-Read more on this topic at [Scopes, permissions and consent in the Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent).
+Read more on this topic at [Scopes, permissions and consent in the Microsoft identity platform](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent).

 ### Acquire a Token

 **MSAL.js** exposes 3 APIs for acquiring a token: `acquireTokenPopup()`, `acquireTokenRedirect()` and `acquireTokenSilent()`.
 The `acquireTokenSilent()` API is meant to retrieve a non-expired access token from cache *silently*, or acquire a fresh access token using a non-expired refresh token.
 If `acquireTokenSilent()` fails, the recommended pattern is to fallback to one of the interactive methods i.e. `acquireTokenPopup()` or `acquireTokenRedirect()`.
 In the sample, a custom hook named [useTokenAcquisition.js](./SPA/src/hooks/useTokenAcquisition.js) is used to implement this logic.

-> :information_source: Please see [Acquiring and Using an Access Token](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/acquire-token.md) to learn more about various methods available in **MSAL.js** to acquire tokens.
+> :information_source: Please see the documentation on [acquiring an access token](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/acquire-token.md) to learn more about various methods available in **MSAL.js** to acquire tokens.

 ### Handle Continuous Access Evaluation (CAE) challenge from Microsoft Graph

 Continuous access evaluation (CAE) enables applications to do just-in time token validation, for instance enforcing user session revocation in the case of password change/reset but there are other benefits.
-For details, see [Continuous access evaluation](https://docs.microsoft.com/en-us/azure/active-directory/conditional-access/concept-continuous-access-evaluation).
+For details, see [Continuous access evaluation](https://docs.microsoft.com/azure/active-directory/conditional-access/concept-continuous-access-evaluation).

 Microsoft Graph is now CAE-enabled in Preview.
-This means that it can ask its clients for more claims when conditional access policies require it.
+This means that it can ask its client apps for more claims when conditional access policies require it.
 Your can enable your application to be ready to consume CAE-enabled APIs by:

 1. Declaring that the client app is capable of handling claims challenges.
-2. Processing these challenges when thrown
+2. Processing these challenges when they are thrown by the web API

 #### Declare the CAE capability in the configuration

-This sample declares that it's CAE-capable by adding a `clientCapabilities` property in the configuration in `authConfig.js`, whose value is `[ "CP1" ]`.
+This sample declares that it's CAE-capable by adding the `clientCapabilities` property in the configuration in `authConfig.js`:

 ```javascript
 const msalConfig = {